boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 #### Advance settings

 The `Advance setting` option will be enabled when only one column and one row is configured.
-You can refer more details from [this section](/cloud-bi/visualizing-data/visualization-widgets/column-chart/#how-to-apply-conditional-formatting)
+You can refer more details from [this section](/embedded-bi/visualizing-data/visualization-widgets/column-chart/#how-to-apply-conditional-formatting).

 ![Advance color settings](/static/assets/cloud/visualizing-data/visualization-widgets/images/column-chart/advanced-colors.png)

 ## How to apply conditional formatting

-Color in the bar chart widget can be customized using the color settings available in the `properties` section.
-This will allow the users to improve the visualization in Bar chart and to distinguish the data based on conditional range values that will let the visualizer to understand what is shown in data.
+Color in the Bar chart widget can be customized using the color settings available in the `properties` section.
+This will allow the users to improve the visualization in a bar chart and to distinguish the data based on conditional range values that will let the visualizer to understand what is shown in data.

 ### How to enable advanced formatting